Pluralization

 • other

 These plural quantities are dependent on the language.
-For example, in English, there is only one singular and one plural form, e.g. “hour” vs “hours.”
+For example, in English, there are only two cardinal forms (e.g. "hour" vs "hours") and four ordinal forms (1st, 2nd, 3rd, 4th).
 Other languages, such as Russian, have different grammar rules including additional plural forms.
 Unicode Common Locale Data Repository (CLDR) defines the specific categories for pluralization.

-On the GL Strings dashboard, plural categories are tracked in separate keys.
-These keys are grouped together in the Editor.
-Your project will contain all required plural categories for a given key across all languages, even if some of the languages themselves do not have those specific plural forms.
-In languages with fewer plural categories, like English, the other plural keys function as placeholders since keys exist across languages in a GL Strings project.
+On the GL Strings dashboard, pluralized keys are grouped together in the editor.
+Your project will contain all required plural forms for a given key across all languages, even if some of the languages don't use those specific plural forms.
+In languages with fewer plural categories, like English, the additional pluralized keys will be locked, as they don't apply to that language.

 For more information on plurals in ICU syntax, see our article here.